 Long-Term Goals (state, district, school-level):

 South Dakota’s overall goals for English language proficiency will follow a similar pattern to those for Student Achievement.
-Because of the transition to new English language assessments, baseline data set with the 2016-17 performance on the those assessments will be re-examined after the 2017-18 assessment to ensure that targets remain appropriate.
+Baseline data were set using the 2017-18 English language proficiency rates.

 At the outset, SD DOE has set a trajectory for where it wants the educational system to be in 13 years, when the fall 2017 cohort of kindergarteners is ready to leave the educational system in 2030-31.